 Because of the technologies involved in the detection of print jobs, only Windows devices are able to send printing information for the moment.

 Starting from V6.18, print monitoring is disabled by default.
-To receive information on printers and printing, enable the functionality in the collector during installation or via the Collector Configuration Tool.
+To receive information on printers and printing, enable the functionality in the Collector either during installation or via the Collector Configuration Tool.

 The Engine knows about a printer in your organization once a device that is equipped with the Collector tries to print a document on it.
 Depending on how the printer is connected to the device, Nexthink distinguishes four types of printers:

 - The printer is directly connected to the device via a serial or parallel port (USB, COM or LPT) and it is visible to all the users of the device under the same name.
 Virtual printers, that is, software drivers that behave like a printer driver but lack the physical apparatus and typically redirect their output to a file, also fall into the category of local printers.

 - The printer is connected to the network and it is made available to the device via a standard TCP/IP port.
 All users of the same device see the printer with the same name or IP address.

 - The printer is connected to the network and it is made available to the device by means of a Web Services for Devices port.
 All users of the same device see the printer with the same name.